by WorldTribune Staff, August 25, 2019

 Most mass shootings in the United States are followed by a surge in FBI background checks for gun purchases, according to a new study.

-A spike in gun sales has occurred after eight of 10 recent mass shootings, the study by the home security firm Cove found in a report provided to Washington Examiner columnist Paul Bedard.
+A spike in gun sales has occurred after eight of 10 recent mass shootings, the study by the home security firm Cove found, according to a report by Washington Examiner columnist Paul Bedard.

 The week following the Dec.
 14, 2012 massacre at Sandy Hook Elementary School was the “top week” for National Instant Criminal Background Check System (NICS) requests following a mass shooting, the study said.
 Three days after that shooting there were 490,471 NICS requests.